formkiq/formkiq-client-sdk-python/docs/CaseManagementApi.md

 Add New Case

-Adds new case; ONLY available with FormKiQ Enterprise
+Adds new case; available as an Add-On Module

 ### Example